Brookswood Secondary School

 Brookswood Secondary School is located in the community of Brookswood in Langley, British Columbia.
 Among other resources, the school has an automechanics workshop, two gymnasiums, a theatre, a dark room, and a television studio.
-The school also offers a French Immersion program as well as Spanish and German.
+The school also offers a French Immersion program as well as Spanish.

 History

 On March 22, 1973, in response to overcrowding at H.D.
-Stafford Junior Secondary, a $1.5 million contract began the construction of a Brookswood Junior Secondary School (Grades 8-10); its students would move to Langley Secondary to graduate.
-The school was later enlarged to become a full (8-12) secondary school, and further renovations (including a second gym) were completed between 1995 and 1996.
+Stafford Junior Secondary, a $1.5 million contract began the construction of a Brookswood Junior Secondary School (Grades 8–10); its students would move to Langley Secondary to graduate.
+The school was later enlarged to become a full (8–12) secondary school, and further renovations (including a second gym) were completed between 1995 and 1996.

 Brookswood was one of a trio of Langley schools built from the same, or similar plans - designed to accommodate expansion.
 The others were R.E.
 Mountain Secondary and D.W.
 Poppy Secondary.
 After extensive renovations at all three schools, they are hardly recognizable as having evolved from the same plan.
 Brookswood (currently the largest of the three) and Poppy have both completed their courtyard enclosure, while Mountain remains closest to its original form.

 Drama

 Brookswood theatre department holds an annual drama festival "Showcase" with plays written by grade 12 students.
 These students are members of the Directing and Scriptwriting 12 class, of which the purpose is to write, cast, and direct a play during the school year.
-As well, Brookswood is host to acting and stage management classes for grades 9-12, and the classes frequently collaborate to put on productions for the school as well as the district and provincial drama festivals.
+As well, Brookswood is host to acting and stage management classes for grades 9–12, and the classes frequently collaborate to put on productions for the school as well as the district and provincial drama festivals.
 Productions put on by the school include Mama Mia! and SpongeBob Squarepants.